Roland vs. Yamaha for Electronic Drums – Which are Better?

 Are Expensive E-drum Kits Worth It?

 That depends on how serious you are as a drummer.
 If you are someone who is already a professional and plays a lot of live performances, or maybe you record a lot in the studio, then expensive electronic drums are worth every penny.
-However, if you’re going to spend a lot of money on e-drums, then try to at least get a mid-range kit so that you get some good features and playability out of it.
+However, if you’re going to spend a lot of money on e-drums, try to get a mid-range kit at least to get some good features and playability out of it.

 More About Roland vs Yamaha